orban/blog/articles/2011-03-12-neat-algorithms---harmony-search.md

 ## A Basic Example

 Say I have a killer exam tomorrow, and I have function which represents what mark I'll get depending on how much time I spend studying and how much time I spend sleeping.
 For the sake of the example, we'll say that I can spend a maximum of 10 hours doing either activity, and any time I don't spend doing either activity will be filled by normal day to day activities.
 The problem is I'll get burned out if I study too much, but I won't pass if I don't study enough.
-I'll also be groggy during the exam I sleep too much, or be weary and slow if I don't sleep enough.
+I could also be groggy during the exam I sleep too much, or be weary and slow if I don't sleep enough.
 How do I balance the time before the exam appropriately, given that I have this magical function which predicts the future?

 <figure class="big">
   <figcaption>The problem space shown as a heat map.</figcaption>
   <div id="sleepMap"></div>
 </figure>

 To the left is a heat map showing where the best marks are earned.
 You'll find the hours spent studying on the X axis and the hours spent sleeping on the Y axis, and the mark achieved encoded in the color at that point on the map.
 A white color represents 100%, and a black color represents a failing grade.
-You can see that around the edges of the map the colors are darker, indicating a worse mark.
+You can see that around the edges of the map the colors are darker, indicating a poorer mark.
 There also appears to be a hotspot right in the middle at about 5 hours spent studying and 8 hours spent sleeping.
 This is easy for us to see because the data is laid out in such a way we can see the whole problem space at once, and see the exact range of marks earned just by looking at the colors.
 Us humans can identify a pattern of increasing marks by watching the colors get closer to white as the inputs approach that sweet spot.

-The task of an optimization algorithm is to do exactly what we do with our eyes on the heat map, but for non differentiable functions, and for functions for which few assumptions can be made.
-Also note that the exam example is a tad silly, because every input combination is represented in that heat map, so we could write a brute force program to just try them all and find the max pretty easily and quickly.
-To make it even worse, the source code for the relatively simple quality function is also in this page, so we could apply some first year calculus to find the global optimum just by fidgeting with the function and its derivatives.
-For computationally complex functions of many more variables, or non differentiable functions, the brute force and calculus approaches aren't feasible, and we are left to find a better strategy to find an optimal solution.
+The task of an optimization algorithm is to do exactly what we do with our eyes on the heat map.
+It can also search non differentiable functions, or functions which few assumptions can be made.
+Also note that this exam example is a tad silly, because every input combination is represented in that heat map, so we could write a brute force program to just try them all and find the max pretty easily and quickly.
+To make it even worse, the source code for the relatively simple and continuous quality function is also in this page, so just applying some first year calculus we can find the global maximum.
+For computationally complex functions of many more variables, or non differentiable functions, these brute force and calculus approaches aren't feasible, and we are left to find a better strategy.

 <h1 id="harmony_search">Enter Harmony Search</h1>